-To tilt the rotary axes into position in a separate positioning block (STAY option selected), proceed as follows:
+To tilt the rotary axes into position in a separate positioning block (STAY option selected):

 The control does not automatically check whether collisions can occur between the tool and the workpiece.
 Incorrect or no prepositioning before tilting the tool into position can lead to a risk of collision during the tilting movement!